thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 https://share.getcloudapp.com/7KuRGj2b

--- tm --
+--- Image with boxes inside of boxes, maybe animated? ---

+But the mental model of a box being a component is not complete without understanding how it can interact with other components.

-## Closures are fancy boxes
+## How To Think About Closures

 --- start with some code for some closures ---

-I don't know how many times I've read or been asked about closures.
-It's one of those things you have to learn about JavaScript but it really doesn't like being understood, almost like me as a teenager.

-Why are closures important?
-Because without them we wouldn't be able to do a lot of complex things, and React wouldn't work the way it does, or even be possible.
-Here's how I imagine a closure: it's a box.
-That's it.
+Closures are a core concept in JavaScript.
+Nearly all complex functionality in the language is enabled by them, so understanding how they work is important.

 --- Add a visual of a closure being a box ---

 A closure is a box that keeps whatever is inside of it from spilling out while allowing whatever is outside from entering.
 Spilling out where?
-Well, to the _bigger_ box.
-With the biggest box being the global scope.
-If something lives in the global scope, other boxes can access it, but if something lives inside a box, only whatever is inside of it can access it.
+Well, to the _bigger_, container box.
+With the biggest box being the `global` scope (which is the `window` object in the browser).
+If something lives in the global scope, all other boxes can access it, but if something lives inside a box, only itself and its children can have access to it.

+This is the reason I like to imagine the functions/boxes as _open_ boxes.
+The parent can send information down to its children, but not the other way around.
+This information is sent as `arguments` to our functions.

 Sounds familiar?
 A React component is a closure, a box.
 You can only pass props down from parent to child.
 It's boxes all the way down!

+In more technical terms, a closure enables a function to keep its own state (variables, function declarations, logic) isolated, only usable to with itself.
+Any function created within such a function (an inner function) allows it to use the enclosing function's (the parent) state.

+In React this usage is common: declaring a "handle" method that uses the enclosing function's React state.
+This is possible due to closures.
+If the handle method was _outsite_ of the component, it wouldn't be able to gain access to the `state` variable.

+--- Show code about a handle function ---

+In mental model words: a box can access the state of the parent, or share it with its children, but never share it or access it to other boxes outside of itself such as siblings or other parents.

+--- Show image with no sharing between sibling boxes ---

 ## Giving our boxes a name: Component.